Normal-Tangerine8609/Scriptable-Widgets/README.md

 # Scriptable Widgets

 Here are all of the scriptable widgets I have made.
+This following picture showcases some of them.

 ![Widgets](Images/027D2CDC-0002-421B-B7AB-5A2DBA9C22F7.jpeg)
 ***